yaroona224/CardBlur-project/README.md

 - **Model:**
   - **YOLOv8s** (You Only Look Once).
-  - Multiple progressive training stages to improve generalization.
-  - Achieved strong performance with precision and recall above 95% in final stage.
+  - Progressive training with background diversification and hand-held cases.

 ---